Vishwa Adluri

 Vishwa Adluri specializes in Indian philosophy.
 He is a strong critic of the academic discipline of Indology.

 Education

 Adluri enrolled for a PhD under the supervision of Michael Hahn, Professor of Indology and Tibetology at the University of Marburg but was failed.
-He responded by accusing Hahn's (and others') scholarship of having Nazi leanings, notwithstanding the fact that Hahn had a Jewish heritage.
-The university responded by reconstituting the committee — without any German Indologists — and Adluri was conferred a PhD.
-Hahn criticized this reconstitution as submitting to a ploy of eliminating potential dissenters.
+He responded by accusing Hahn's scholarship of having Nazi leanings, notwithstanding Hahn's Jewish heritage.
+The university reconstituted the dissertation committee—without any German Indologists—and Adluri was awarded the doctorate.
+(Note: Hahn criticized the reconstitution, arguing that it amounted to eliminating potential dissenters from the evaluation process.)

 Scholarship

+Greek Philosophy

+Adluri approaches ancient Greek philosophy, especially Parmenides and Plato, as a meditation on mortal existence rather than on timeless metaphysics.
+In his book Parmenides, Plato and Mortal Philosophy: Return from Transcendence, he draws on Heidegger, Schürmann, Nietzsche, Arendt and related twentieth-century critiques of metaphysical abstraction to read Parmenides' poetry as a reflection on the mortal thumos, bound to birth and death, as it aspires to transcendence but ultimately must return to finite, “radically individual” existence.
+Adluri argues that Socratic mortality and singularity overshadow purely metaphysical interpretations of the soul’s ascent, challenging Derridean deconstruction and emphasizing the embodied, finite human at the center of Greek thought.

+Indology

 Adluri has been a fervent critic of, what he calls, "German Indology".
 He accuses the development of the thought-school to be intrinsically tied with Nazism and asserts that "German Indologists" continue to service the Nazi causes.
 In 2016, he co-authored The Nay Science: A History of German Indology, which was published by Oxford University Press.